input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 -   **homepage:** your website, where you can inform the public about the advantages of your stake pool.
 -   **pledge<sub>address</sub>:** account address of your stake pool.
 Created on step [3.1](#create-an-account-address-using-the-script) of this guide.

-With that information the json file for this example is:
+The json file for this example is:

 ```sh
 cat ./incentivized-testnet-stakepool-registry/registry/$PUBLIC_KEY_PK.json